 At the outskirts of Tyczyn, I discovered the lovely forest encircling Pałac Wodzickich.
 I was unable to find out anything about its history, except that the surrounding wood was turned into a public park.
 I took a relaxing stroll and encountered some elderly alcoholics sitting on a bench and ogling two 14 year olds who were trying to pass on bikes.
 It’s amazing how young girls are exposed to sexism.
 I remember similar uncomfortable situations when I was their age, and wished I could prevent such things.
 After enjoying the forest and taking some photos of the beautiful palace, I drove back to Rzeszów for another look around before heading north to Kazimierz Dolny.
 In the daylight I liked the city better.
 Maybe it was because the hipsters were all asleep after a raucous night of carousing.
 In any case, it was more tranquil, and I enjoyed a lovely latte at a cool cafe where I checked email and caught up on correspondence.

 I don’t have many things to attend to, but occasionally an emergency occurs.
 In this case, Xfinity had turned off our modem, and my roommates had emailed me in a panic, stating that they had changed the user name and password but nothing had worked.
 I ended up calling Xfinity and resolving the problem by phone.
-A few days later I got an email stating that someone had called in about a credit card I’d left at home, stating that they would be traveling to California on July 11.
-Well, I was definitely not in California.
-I checked the credit card statement in question and found out that someone had made a trial charge a few days before, then had begun charging up the wazoo in San Francisco starting July 11.
-So I had to make another call a few days later to Citibank, and ended up closing my account.
-Two years ago when I was traveling in Latvia, the same thing had happened with another card.
-The joys of globalization and income inequality.
-If people had enough the world over, I doubt they would be moved to use other people’s credit cards.
+A few days later I found out that someone had made a trial charge of my credit card a few days prior, then had begun charging up the yin yang in San Francisco starting July 11.
+I had to report it to Citibank and ended up closing my account.
+Two years ago, the same thing had happened with another card ago while traveling in Latvia.

 Kazimierz Dolny is considered one of the prettiest towns in Poland.
 It experienced its greatest prosperity in the 16th and the first half of the 17th century, due to the trade in grain conducted along the Vistula.
 After that trade declined, it became an economic backwater, resulting in the preservation of its Renaissance appearance.
 Since the 19th century it has become a popular holiday destination, attracting artists and summer residents.
 Many painters retreated to this small town to paint and sell their work.